sayakpaul/PAWS-TF/README.md

 PAWS introduces a simple way to combine a very small fraction of labeled data with a comparatively larger corpus of unlabeled data _during_ pre-training.
 With its approach, it sets the state-of-the-art in semi-supervised learning (as of May 2021) beating methods like [SimCLRV2](https://arxiv.org/abs/2006.10029), [Meta Pseudo Labels](https://arxiv.org/abs/2003.10580) that too with **fewer parameters and a smaller pre-training schedule**.
 For details, I recommend checking out the original paper as well as [this blog post](https://ai.facebook.com/blog/dino-paws-computer-vision-with-self-supervised-transformers-and-10x-more-efficient-training/) by the authors.

 This repository implements and includes all the major bits proposed in PAWS in TensorFlow.
-The current code works with CIFAR10 and uses 4000 labeled samples (**8%**) during pre-training (along with the unlabeled samples).
 The only major difference is that the pre-training and subsequent fine-tuning weren't run for the original number of epochs (600 and 30 respectively) to save compute.
 I have reused the utility components for PAWS loss from the [original implementation](https://github.com/facebookresearch/suncet/).

+## Dataset ⌗

+The current code works with CIFAR10 and uses 4000 labeled samples (**8%**) during pre-training (along with the unlabeled samples).

 ## Features ✨